Chris Smither: Professional career

 In 2014, Chris Smither marked fifty years of songwriting with the release of Still on the Levee – a double-CD retrospective.
 Recorded in New Orleans at the Music Shed, this career-spanning project features fresh new takes on 24 iconic songs from his vast career – including "Devil Got Your Man," the first song he penned, on up to several of his most recent originals.
 The band included Billy Conway on drums.
 Coming out at the same time as Still on the Levee, the book Chris Smither Lyrics 1966–2012 features his complete set of lyrics complemented by select images and performance memorabilia from his decades-long career.
 To commemorate his career to-date, on September 30, 2014, Signature Sounds released an all-star tribute record (Link of Chain: A Songwriters' Tribute to Chris Smither) including a list of artists offering their takes on some Smither favorites including Josh Ritter, Bonnie Raitt, Loudon Wainwright III, Dave Alvin, Peter Case, Tim O'Brien and Patty Larkin.

 The 2018 release Call Me Lucky also included Conway on drums.

 In pop culture

 Several of author Linda Barnes’ books make reference to Chris Smither.

 Keys to Tetuan by Israeli novelist Moshe Benarroch uses a line from Smither's song "I Am The Ride" on the opening page.

+Smither appears in the short film The Singers, released in 2025.
+The film won the Academy Award for Best Live Action Short Film at the 98th Academy Awards.